microsoft/maro/examples/supply_chain/README.md

 The complex example leverage the RL workflow in MARO.
 And the example code enable many configurations.
 Simpler configurations are listed in file [*examples/supply_chain/rl/config.py*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/supply_chain/rl/config.py).
 The basic ones you may need are:

-- `ALGO`: The algorithm to use.
+- `ALGO` in line 61: The algorithm to use.
 "DQN" and "PPO" are RL algorithms, "EOQ" is a rule-based algorithm.
-- `TOPOLOGY`: The topology to use.
+- `TOPOLOGY` in line 77: The topology to use.
 Try the ["SCI(_XX)"](#topology-data) listed above.
-- `PLOT_RENDER`: Render figures to show important metrics during experiment or not.
+- `PLOT_RENDER` in line 87: Render figures to show important metrics during experiment or not.
-- `EXP_NAME`: The experiment name, the experiment logs would be saved to the log path with `EXP_NAME` as the folder name.
+- `EXP_NAME` in line 123: The experiment name, the experiment logs would be saved to the log path with `EXP_NAME` as the folder name.

 You can find the introduction of more configurable parameters inside file [*examples/supply_chain/rl/config.py*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/supply_chain/rl/config.py).